- 1/4-1/2 red onion thinly sliced pole to pole

 - A few fresh romaine lettuce leaves, chopped

-In a salad bowl or large mixing bowl, combine tomatoes, cucumber, pepper, olives, onion, olive oil, and about 2 tablespoons (30ml) of the vinegar left over from quick-pickling onion.
+In a salad bowl or large mixing bowl, combine tomatoes, cucumber, pepper, olives, olive oil, and vinegar and onion (thats a quick-pickling of onion!).
 Season with salt and one large pinch of oregano, toss gently to combine, then adjust to taste with more salt and vinegar, if desired.
 Lay this mixture over your chopped romaine leaves.

 Lay slabs of feta on top, sprinkle with remaining pinch of oregano, and drizzle with olive oil and a dusting of freshly ground black peppercorns.
 Serve, soaking up juices with bread.